tmancal74/aceto/README.rst

 HOW TO INSTALL ACETO
 --------------------

+Aceto can be installed on Linux and Mac

 Installation from source:

 One way of installing is by downloading source code from github.com.
 You need